Responsive design vs. mobilized sites

 Which is best for reaching your website’s mobile users?

-With analyst firm IDC predicting that smartphone sales will triple PC sales in 2016, it’s no surprise that companies are rushing to provide mobile-device-friendly access to corporate websites.
+When it was predicted that smartphone sales would triple PC sales back in 2016, it seemed like a bold prediction.
+Today it comes as no surprise that companies are rushing to provide mobile-device-friendly access to corporate websites as their first priority.

 There are three main approaches to providing information and interaction to mobile device users: Responsive (and adaptive) web design, mobilized websites, and mobile apps.
 Which option is best for your business will depend on your use case, your users’ habits, and, of course, your budget.